- Find a Trail

 South of Calistoga, the next section of trail is situated in downtown Yountville and is called locally the "Yountville Mile," even though it's actually just shy of a mile.
 The trail links Madison Street to California Drive and offers scenic views of the Napa Valley hills.

-Construction is currently underway on a 6-mile addition to the trail through Oak Knoll (between Yountville and Napa), as well as on the linkage of the two trail segments in downtown Napa.
+Construction is still underway on the linkage of the two trail segments in downtown Napa.

 In Napa, a section of the trail begins at Solano Avenue (south of Redwood Road), where you'll find a few restaurants, if you want to plan your journey around a meal time.
 From there, the trail heads southeast along the Napa Valley Wine Train tracks through residential and light industrial areas to end at Soscal Avenue and Vallejo Street.